 Suppose you sell a specific type of sports apparel.
 A good category page headline would be, “USA Women’s Volleyball Jerseys.”
 See how specific that is?
 Not just volleyball jerseys — women’s volleyball.
 And not just women’s volleyball — USA women’s volleyball.

-Compare that to the bland, lifeless headlines on far too many eCommerce product pages, like “Products” or “Volleyball Apparel.”
+Compare that to the headlines on far too many eCommerce product pages, like “Products” or “Volleyball Apparel.”
 The average person probably won’t use the word “apparel” when they search online.
 Instead, they’ll use words like “shirts” or “jerseys.”
 Don’t use industry jargon in your headlines.
 Use words average people – your buyers – use.

 Write detailed product descriptions